Amourspirit/python_ooo_dev_tools/docs/style_guide.md

 Allows setting icon ``:octicon:`code-square;1em;sd-text-info` ``

 ## CSS

 ### Custom CSS

-These are extra css style that can be added as seperate `.. cssclass::` styles.
+These are extra css style that can be added as separate `.. cssclass::` styles.

 Available Custom css;